CQCL/pytket-quantinuum/docs/index.md

 ```

 :::{note}
-`view_calendar` requires the extra-install-argument above.
-The method `get_calendar` can be used with the base installation of pytket-quantinuum.
+{py:meth}`~.QuantinuumBackend.view_calendar` requires the extra-install-argument above.
+The method {py:meth}`~.QuantinuumBackend.get_calendar` can be used with the base installation of pytket-quantinuum.
 :::

 In case of questions about the hardware you can get in contact with the team sending an email to <mailto:QCsupport@quantinuum.com>.

 # Available Backends

 The pytket-quantinuum extension allows the user to access the following quantum devices, emulators and syntax checkers.
-These backends can be initialised  by passing the device name as a string to the `QuantinuumBackend` class.
+These backends can be initialised  by passing the device name as a string to the {py:class}`~.QuantinuumBackend` class.
 The available devices are:

 - `H1-1`, `H2-1`: Quantum devices, submit specifically to `H1-1` or `H2-1` by using the device name.
 - `H1-1E`, `H2-1E`: Device-specific emulators of `H1-1` and `H2-1`.
 These emulators run remotely on servers and require credentials.